Bob Hannum Polishes Historic Markers in Time for the 250th

 I also discovered that many more tiles were damaged than I originally observed.
 On closer inspection, some previous repairs were done too quickly causing 'overcuts' in adjoining tiles.
 These too needed to be replaced.

 And scratches - so many scratches and chips caused by mops and typical pool cleaning accessories.
-What was originally a 90-tile restoration became a 800 tile project!
+What was originally a 90-tile restoration ballooned into an 800 tile project!

 Another source of damage were gouges and cracks caused by dropping objects on the tile, such as tools, mop handles, and even extension cords as seen below.
-Though tile is very resistant much like our teeth to scratches even by metal dental tools, dropping something hard easily causes cracks and chips.
+Though tile is very resistant much like our teeth to scratches even by metal dental tools, tile very easily cracks and chips.

 Mysteries

-This is a gorgeous piece and without a doubt the most interesting and valuable I've ever worked on in my 45-year career.
-Two mysteries topped the bill!
+This tile artwork is gorgeous and without a doubt the most interesting and valuable I've ever worked on in my 45-year career.
+A major part of my fascination with this artwork are two mysteries!

 These are particularly difficult, time-consuming, and expensive cuts, detail which makes no sense unless Manansala had an important reason.
 My masons confirmed that such extra time and expense would never be done unless specifically requested.
 Why choose small curves and indentations rather than easy straight cuts?
 Why create details that no one can see when the pool is filled?
 Why place such details only on the sea creatures?
 I think Manansala discovered that these details work along with sunlight and water to create movement, a theory to be tested when the pool is filled.